Skip to main content Skip to navigation

 A group of CLL students in different age and gender in a classroom setting

-Explore our Career Education, Information and Guidance in HE, taught Master's degree.
+Find out more about our Career Education, Information and Guidance in HE taught Master's degree at Warwick

 The MA in Career Education, Information and Guidance in Higher Education enables you to make a distinctive contribution to higher education career and employability work through taught modules and independent research.
-The course is taught via collaboration between Warwick’s Centre for Lifelong Learning and AGCAS.
+The course is taught by the Warwick’s Centre for Lifelong Learning in conjunction with AGCAS.
 You will gain a comprehensive understanding of the theories, practices, issues, ethics, and models surrounding higher education career and employability work.

 Course overview